rd2/tbd/pages/custom.md

 A few additional notes:

 - here, the "building" _psi_ set refers to a TBD pull-down option
-- therefore not necessary to define it as a custom _psi_ set
+- ... therefore not necessary to define it as a custom _psi_ set
-- this nonetheless overrides the selected pull-down option
+- ... this nonetheless overrides any selected pull-down option
 - except for "building", custom _psi_ sets can be _partial_
-- e.g. all "fenestration" edges inherit from the "building" set
+- e.g. all "fenestration" edges here inherit from the "building" set

 One can also customize individual edges (e.g. expansion "joints"), which do not have corresponding OpenStudio identified objects:
 ```